CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 ------------------

 ----------------
 OPERATIONS Panel
 ----------------

+The **OPERATIONS** panel is used to browse and apply available operations.
 The term *operations* as used in the Cate context includes functions that

-* read datasets from files
+* read datasets from files;
-* manipulate these dataset
+* manipulate these dataset;
-* plot datasets
+* plot datasets;
-* write datasets to files
+* write datasets to files.

+Note that all Cate operations are plain Python functions.
+To let them appear in Cate's CLI and GUI, the are annotated with additional meta-data.
+This also allows for setting specific operation input/output properties so that specific user interfaces for a given operation is genereted on-the-fly.
+If you are a Python programmer, you might be interested to take a look at the various operation implementations in the `cate.ops <https://github.com/CCI-Tools/cate-core/tree/master/cate/ops>`_ sub-package.
+They all use the Cate *decorators* ``@op``, ``@op_input``, ``@op_output`` that provide extra meta-information.

 ---------------
 WORKSPACE Panel
 ---------------

 ---------------